herotechcourse/kotlin-lotto-precourse/README.md

 # kotlin-lotto-precourse

-A simple lottery ticket machine written in Kotlin.
-This project is part of the Woowacourse Pre-course and follows strict process, functional, and programming requirements.
+A Kotlin console application that issues lottery tickets, checks winning results, and calculates profit rate with clean architecture and strict input validation.

 ---

 ## Features

-- [ ] Accept user input for purchase amount
+- [X] Accept user input for purchase amount
-  - [ ] Must be a positive number divisible by 1,000
+  - [X] Must be a positive number divisible by 1,000
-  - [ ] Re-prompt on invalid input (`IllegalArgumentException`)
+  - [X] Re-prompt on invalid input (`IllegalArgumentException`)
-- [ ] Generate lottery tickets
+- [X] Generate lottery tickets
-  - [ ] Each ticket has 6 unique random numbers from 1 to 45
+  - [X] Each ticket has 6 unique random numbers from 1 to 45
-  - [ ] Number of tickets = purchase amount / 1,000
+  - [X] Number of tickets = purchase amount / 1,000
-  - [ ] Print all tickets sorted in ascending order
+  - [X] Print all tickets sorted in ascending order
 - [ ] Accept user input for winning numbers (comma-separated)
   - [ ] Validate that 6 unique numbers are given, all between 1 and 45
 - [ ] Accept user input for a bonus number